12,000 grads of the Ultimate Military Credit Cards Course already know why

 The Amex Hilton Honors Aspire card is a powerhouse.
 I took my family out to dinner at the Hilton Surfers Paradise Resort in Australia and applied the entire $250 resort credit.
 Free dinner for 6!

-The complimentary diamond status and no annual fee for US military servicemembers makes this a no-brainer card for SMs.
+The complimentary diamond status and special benefits for US military servicemembers makes this a no-brainer card for SMs.
 Learn more about this and other Hilton Amex cards with no annual fees for military.

 Marriott Bonvoy Brilliant® American Express® Card